ipfs-inactive/blog/content/post/70-js-ipfs-0-38.md

 Would you like to contribute to the IPFS project and don't know how?
 Well, there are a few places you can get started:

-- Check the issues with the `help wanted` label at the Ready column in our waffle board - https://waffle.io/ipfs/js-ipfs?label=help%20wanted
+- Check the issues with the `help wanted` label in the [js-ipfs repo](https://github.com/ipfs/js-ipfs/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22)
 - Join an IPFS All Hands, introduce yourself and let us know where you would like to contribute - https://github.com/ipfs/team-mgmt/#weekly-ipfs-all-hands
 - Hack with IPFS and show us what you made!
 The All Hands call is also the perfect venue for demos, join in and show us what you built
 - Join the discussion at http://discuss.ipfs.io/ and help users finding their answers.
-- Join the [⚡️ⒿⓈ Core Dev Team Weekly Sync 🙌🏽](https://github.com/ipfs/team-mgmt/issues/650) and be part of the Sprint action!
+- Join the [🚀 IPFS Core Implementations Weekly Sync 🛰](https://github.com/ipfs/team-mgmt/issues/992) and be part of the action!

 # ⁉️ Do you have questions?